 - Visit modern art museums such as 21_21 Design Sight and Mori Art Museum

 Sapporo was once a tiny city in northern Japan.
-But the city grew and became famous in 1972 because of the Winter Olympics in Sapporo.
+But the city grew and became famous in 1972 because of the Winter Olympics.
 Today, Sapporo is the fifth-largest city in Japan and is known for its winter attractions, beer and cuisine.

 Besides skiing and other winter sports, travellers visiting northern Japan can use Sapporo as a home base and explore other parts of Hokkaido, including many different ski resorts and scenic hotspots.